Skip to content

 Solo-Practitioner Listing

-If you are a practitioner with one business location, working for a one specific company (for example, a pediatrician that works at a single clinic), you are a solo-practitioner.
+If you are a practitioner with one business location, working for one specific company (for example, a pediatrician who works at a single clinic), you are a solo practitioner.
 If your clinic has only one pediatrician, it is recommended that the business and practitioner share a single Google My Business listing and that you do not create a practitioner listing for yourself.

 Multiple Practitioners Listing